Catosine/Catosine/README.md

 ### Hi, it's Pengnan here 👋

 🌱 Incoming Graduate Student @UWaterloo in Winter 2023
-🔭 I’m currently working at [KingMed](http://en.kingmed.com.cn/) as an NLP developer with tasks in medical NLP.
+🔭 I will no longer be served as NLP Developer at [KingMed](http://en.kingmed.com.cn/) since July 29, 2022.
 🌱 I graduated from McGill University with Bachelor of Software Engineering in Fall 2021.
 📫 How to reach me: pengnan.fan@mail.mcgill.ca / zb-fanpengnan@kingmed.com.cn
 ⚡ My resume is [here](./Resume_Pengnan_Fan_v1.pdf) Last Updated on May, 2022.